ibm-cloud-docs/workload-protection/compliance-api.md

 Consider the following when using the CSPM API:

 * You must specify a zone in the request.
-If a zone is not specified, the results will be returned for policies applied to the default "Entire infrastructure" zone.
+If a zone is not specified, the results are returned for policies applied to the default "Entire infrastructure" zone.

 * Empty results are returned if no policy is applied to the "Entire infrastructure" zone.

 * URL links to each control resource list API call are contained in the compliance results response.

-For more information on the CSPM API, see the [{{site.data.keyword.sysdigsecure_full_notm}} API documentation.](https://cloud.ibm.com/apidocs/workload-protection#compliance-views)
+For more information about the CSPM API, see the [{{site.data.keyword.sysdigsecure_full_notm}} API documentation](/apidocs/workload-protection#compliance-views).